Kuttikrishna Marar: Biography

 Kuttikrishna Marar was born on 15 June 1900 in Triprangode, in Malappuram district of the south Indian state of Kerala to Karikkatt Marathu Krishna Marar and kizhakke Marattu Lakshmikutty Marasyar.
 He learnt percussion, which was the family profession, along with drawing as early education but his life took a turn when he joined Sree Neelakanta Government Sanskrit College Pattambi where he had the opportunity to study under two known teachers, Punnassery Nambi and Shambu Sharma.
 Subsequently, he passed the Sahityashiromani examination and started his career as Sahithyacharya at the Kerala Kalamandalam where he worked alongside Vallathol Narayana Menon for 15 years, during which period, he published many of his writings.
+He was able to find himself a mentor under Nalapat Narayana Menon.
 From 1938 to 1961 he was the proofreader of the Malayalam daily newspaper, Mathrubhumi.

 Marar married Kizhakkemarath Narayanikutty Marasyar in 1924 and they had seven children in that four sons and three daughters.
 Towards the later part of his life, he was more inclined to spiritual pursuits.
 He died on 6 April 1973, at the age of 72.